straysheep-dev/ansible-role-deploy_uac/README.md

 deploy_uac/files/android/aarch64/netstat
 ```

+**Arguments as Variables**

 The options available as variables can be useful during a live response scenario to customize how UAC is deployed and what it collects.

 - Choose a profile to use
 - Provide a list of artifacts to collect
 - Specify the paths to download and run UAC on remote hosts

-Mostly this allows you to collect evidence from an entire inventory at scale.
-The variables create opportunities to vary and adust how UAC is deployed in the event an adversary has direct access to an endpoint and actively tries to interfere with `uac`.
+Mostly, this allows you to collect evidence from an entire inventory at scale.
+The variables create opportunities to adjust how UAC is deployed in the event an adversary has direct access to an endpoint and actively tries to interfere with `uac`.

+**Evidence Retrieval**

-With that in mind, `ansible.builtin.stat` is used to record the path (filename), checksum, mtime, mimetype, and inode of the resulting `.log` and `.tar.gz` files as soon as they're written to disk, and again once you retrieve them using `ansible.builtin.fetch`.
+`ansible.builtin.stat` is used to record the path (filename), checksum, mtime, mimetype, and inode of the resulting `.log` and `.tar.gz` files as soon as they're written to disk, and again once you retrieve them using `ansible.builtin.fetch`.

+*Currently this role only supports the Ansible controller node as the machine to receive all evidence files.*

 If there's a mismatch in SHA256SUMS, the play for that host fails.
 The idea is this makes the effort to prevent modification of the archives themselves, however malicious data can still be present *within* the `.tar.gz` archive.

 > [!IMPORTANT]
 > *In my testing, I was not able to inject a random file into the archive by writing it to the `uac-data.tmp` folder as it's gathering evidence on a system.
 I was however able to replace one of the `.txt` files with an ELF binary. **Use caution when reviewing retrieved evidence**.*

+**To-do List**

+Things that would make this role more useful.

+- Specify another remote host as the machine to receive the evidence files, not just the controller node
+- Create a role to build static binaries of useful IR utilities (on the controller node or a remote dev node?)

 Requirements
 ------------